DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter-plugin/index.md

 For this purpose, you can use the [TestCafe reporter generator](https://github.com/DevExpress/generator-testcafe-reporter).
 The generator will scaffold out a reporter plugin, so that you only need to write a few lines of code.

-For more information on how to implement the plugin, see the following sections.
+To create a reporter plugin, go through the following steps.

 * [Generating a Reporter Project](#generating-a-reporter-project)
 * [Implementing the Reporter](#implementing-the-reporter)